hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

   <figcaption style="font-size: 0.85em; font-style: italic; text-align: right;">Source: <a href="https://us.medical.canon/products/magnetic-resonance/aice/">Canon Medical Systems USA</a></figcaption>
 </figure>

 **Another example is the ability to achieve higher SNR and spatial resolution without increasing scan time, and in some cases, with even shorter scan times.
-See the AiCE Challenges #3 and #4.**
+See the AiCE Challenges #3 and #4 to see the demonstrations.**

 * [MRI-DLR Challenge #3](https://us.medical.canon/promo/magnetic-resonance/aice/3/)
 * [MRI-DLR Challenge #4](https://us.medical.canon/promo/magnetic-resonance/aice/4/)